vincentpaino/vincentpaino/README.md

 - 👋 Hi, I’m Vincent Paino
 - 👀 I’m interested in AI/ML
-- 🌱 I’m currently learning Numpy, Matplotlib
+- 🌱 I’m currently learning scikit-learn and various machine learning algorithms!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new projects with processing large datasets
-- 📫 How to reach me ...
+- 📫 How to reach me: vincentpaino11@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: My first programming experience was using Roblox Studio!

 <!---
 vincentpaino/vincentpaino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.